The Full Information to Bonnet Home Museum & Gardens: A Hidden Tropical Paradise in Fort Lauderdale (2024)

 Introduction

-Bonnet Museum & Gardens, a 35-acre subtropical estate nestled the Atlantic Ocean and Intracoastal Waterway, represents a unique blend of art, architecture, and tropical horticulture.
+Bonnet House Museum & , a 35-acre subtropical estate nestled between the Atlantic Ocean and Intracoastal Waterway, represents a unique blend of art, architecture, and tropical horticulture.
 This historic property, built in 1920, offers visitors a glimpse into Old Florida’s charm while showcasing remarkable botanical collections.

 Historical Significance